Lazy Luddite Log

 Strasbourg

 I finished with a snack in the cafe there and then walked via the Contades neighbourhood and some sports grounds back to Schiltigheim.
 That afternoon I made use of a laundromat and was soon asked advice by another person on using the machines there.
-Later I had a deconstructed pizza salad for dinner in a charming backstreet square (the streets that intersect there have names but it seems nameless).
-Back in my room I packed and rested for the next day and more travel.
+Later I had a deconstructed pizza salad for dinner in a charming backstreet square (the streets that intersect there have names but the square itself seems nameless).
+Back in my room I packed and rested for the next day of travel.

 Walking back to Strasbourg Station on Wednesday morning was complicated by my tendency to think taking streets parallel to your intended route will have the same basic result.
 It did allow me to glance at some old city architecture and I still got to my train on time.
 Familiarizing myself with stations and platform numbers had been serving me well but nothing was to prepare me for what happened once I crossed into Germany.

 Appenweier Station has only three platforms but one is separated from the others by a short walk through parkland bisected by a stream.
-The path is well signposted so I could have relaxed.
+Luckily the path is well signposted.
 I had only a short time between scheduled trains but then my next one was half an hour late.
 I could have explored the village a bit but stayed put.
 The rest of the day my lateness accumulated.
 However it was more than just that one service messing with me.
 Trains were late or even cancelled at every German station at which I paused.
-Ticket offices were very good at issuing printed re-routings but problems cascaded.
+Ticket offices were very helpful in issuing printed re-routings but problems cascaded.
 I cannot even tell you which stations I changed at but I feel like I stopped in Frankfurt, Bonn and Cologne.

 Aachen